Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 The first parameter "**objects**" is the output object.
 When output several objects, they should be separately with "**,**" in between.

-The second parameter "**sep**" is used to put string between the output objects, ' ' by default.
+The second parameter "**sep**" is used to put string between the output objects, by default.

 The third parameter "**end**" is used to add string at the end of output, '\n' by default.

-The fourth parameter "**file**" is the object with a write function, the default value is "sys.stdout", that is screen.
+The fourth parameter "**file**" is the object with a write function, the default value is "**sys.stdout**", that is screen.

 The fifth parameter "**flush**" is used to output cache and the default value is "**False**".